Mikkareem/contacts-app-compose/README.md

 1) Font changes
 2) stringResource() usage
 3) Except CompactWidth devices, Add Device/Random is not yet implemented in TwoPane screens
-4) Permission Missing cases UI is not implemented

 Usage: